ceasermikes002/ceasermikes002/README.md

 <h1 align="center">Hi 👋, I'm Emeka-Iheonu Chimaobi</h1>
 <h3 align="center">I am not just a developer; I am a creator with a relentless passion for translating ideas into interactive and visually stunning user experiences.
-My journey into the world of coding began with a fascination for the limitless possibilities that technology offers.</h3>
+My journey into the world of coding began with a fascination for the limitless possibilities that technology offers.
+I am currently pursuing an Advanced Diploma certificate in Software Engineering at [Aptech Learning](https://aptech-nigeria.com/), specializing in ADSE.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ceasermikes002&label=Profile%20views&color=0e75b6&style=flat" alt="ceasermikes002" /> </p>
 <br/>